-- Your skater must be a FULL, ASSOCIATE or COLLEGIATE MEMBER of LSA to contract for the Early Fall 2017 contract at the time of registration.
+- Your skater must be a FULL, ASSOCIATE or COLLEGIATE MEMBER of LSA to contract for the Late Fall 2017 contract at the time of registration.

 - Please note the change to PayPal payments in Section V of the contract document.

 - Skaters/Parents have 48 hours from the date of their contract registration to review their contract and notify the Contract Account Manager of any errors or corrections.

 - Please review as there have been changes made to the wording of the contract.

 - Skate at your own risk.
 If no ice monitor or coach is on the ice, you are responsible for your child or your own person.
 Ice monitors are a volunteer position and LSA cannot guarantee an ice monitor will be present at every session.
 You are responsible for the safety and behavior of your child on the rink and at the Iceland facility.

 - Class confirmation and invoices will NOT be emailed.